 Common Mistakes and Misconceptions

 People also confuse solubility (the maximum amount of solute that can dissolve) with dissolution rate (how quickly the solute dissolves).
-Even highly soluble salts may take time to fully dissolve if not agitated.
+In real terms, even highly soluble salts may take time to fully dissolve if not agitated.
 Stirring or shaking a solution speeds up the process by distributing ions and exposing fresh salt to water, but it doesn’t change the solubility limit itself.

 The common ion effect is another area of confusion.
-This occurs because the added ions shift the equilibrium, making it harder for the second salt to dissolve completely.
-Still, adding a salt with a shared ion—like introducing sodium nitrate to a sodium chloride solution—can reduce the solubility of the original salt.
+Adding a salt with a shared ion—like introducing sodium nitrate to a sodium chloride solution—can reduce the solubility of the original salt.
+And this occurs because the added ions shift the equilibrium, making it harder for the second salt to dissolve completely.
 Similarly, impurities in water or salt can either enhance or hinder dissolution, depending on their chemical nature.

 Lastly, some assume all ionic compounds are inherently soluble in water.
-On the flip side, many, such as lead(II) sulfate or barium sulfate, remain insoluble due to the
+Even so, many, such as lead(II) sulfate or barium sulfate, remain insoluble due to the

 ...unfavorable balance between lattice energy and hydration energy.
 These exceptions underscore the importance of thermodynamic principles in predicting solubility.